balassy/MMM-RemoteTemperature/README.md

 ## About the author

-This project is created and maintaned by [György Balássy](https://www.linkedin.com/in/balassy).
+This project is created and maintained by [György Balássy](https://www.linkedin.com/in/balassy).